Criminals & Underworld

 Actions

 Maul.
 Melee Weapon Attack: +5 to hit, reach 5ft., one target.
 Hit 9 (1d12 + 3) bludgeoning damage.
-On a hit, the target must make a DC 13 Strength saving throw or be knocked Prone
+The attack deals an additional 2 (1d4) bludgeoning damage if the target is at or below half-health.

 Heavy Crossbow.
 Ranged Weapon Attack: +5 to hit, range 100ft., one target.
 Hit 14 (2d10 + 3) piercing damage.